 About

 Hella Keevil is a Kent based Ceramic artist.
-She is a member of Kent Potters Association (KPA) and has pieces of work in Gallery 35 Cranbrook .
-She has given a few public talks with enthusiasm and passion often bringing along quirky experimental pieces
+She is a member of Kent Potters Association (KPA) .She is also a member of Royal Tunbridge Wells Art Society .
+Both there memberships are active and give opportunity to showcase work She has given a few public talks with enthusiasm and loves to bring along experimental pieces that push boundaries.

 Her love of ceramic started young.
 Traveling to Salvador , Colombia and South Africa seeing the wonderful shapes and colour .At school in the 70’s pottery was the creative class that sparked attention.
 She took A levels in Art, Maths and Biology.